-Besides LeNet, we also deployed our AlexNet and ResNet architectures, see Table~\ref{tab:runtime_metrics}.
-For both architectures we evaluated models which were compressed using structural pruning.
-This is different from our LeNet experiments where we tested both structural and element-wise pruning.
-The reason we did not do this for AlexNet and ResNet is due to memory limitations on our Arduino and Pi Pico target systems, which made it impossible for us to deploy any element pruned models.
-For structural pruning the situation is different and we were able to feasibly deploy models.
+Besides LeNet, we also used our AlexNet and ResNet architectures, see Table~\ref{tab:runtime_metrics}.
+For both architectures, we evaluated models that were compressed using structural pruning.
+This is different from our LeNet experiments, where we tested both structural and element-wise pruning.
+The reason we did not do this for AlexNet and ResNet is that memory limitations on our Arduino and Pi Pico target systems made it impossible for us to use element-wise pruned models.
+For structural pruning, the situation is different, and we were able to deploy feasible models.
 However, we were still forced to select models trained with aggressive compression rates that removed well over 90\% of the original parameters.
-As a consequence we had to accept decreases in accuracy to be able to deploy models, see the third column of Tables~\ref{tab:runtime_metrics_alexnet} and \ref{tab:runtime_metrics_resnet}.
+As a result, we had to sacrifice accuracy, see the third column of Tables~\ref{tab:runtime_metrics_alexnet} and \ref{tab:runtime_metrics_resnet}.

-To measure execution time, power, and energy consumption, we used the same approach as before.
-We again monitored all three metrics over 8 different inferences and calculated their averages and respective standard deviations.
-When looking at the results for AlexNet and ResNet, we see the same patterns we discussed for LeNet in Table~\ref{tab:runtime_metrics_lenet}.